proteanhq/protean/docs/user/composing-a-domain.rst

     domain.config.from_pyfile(config_path)

-Refer to :ref:`configuration` to understand the different ways to configure the domain.
+Refer to :doc:`user/configuration-handling` to understand the different ways to configure the domain.

 Activating a Domain
 -------------------